prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Agreeable sight = Pleasant sight.
 ### 8-Oct-2020
 * Anteaters  = A mammal that feeds on ants and termites, with a long snout and sticky tongue.
+* Zulus  = A member of a South African people traditionally living mainly in KwaZulu-Natal province.